-- Trained church leaders will bring good news to the hurting. - Trained church leaders will strengthen the Church in its identity. - The Church will be biblical in its worldview. - The Church will be able to document its Christian and theological journey. - The Church will have missionary blood flowing through its veins.
+- Trained church leaders will bring good news to the hurting - Trained church leaders will strengthen the Church in its identity - The Church will be biblical in its worldview - The Church will be able to document its Christian and theological journey - The Church will have missionary blood flowing through its veins

-WAAST's main campus in Lomé, Togo, serves as a regional training center for some twenty nations in West and Central Africa.
+WAAST's main campus in Lomé, Togo, serves as a training center for 20 nations in West and Central Africa and in Madagascar.
 The school offers the Bachelor of Theology degree and the Post-Secondary Diploma in Theology.
-At the graduate level, through the Assemblies of God Graduate School of Theology, students can obtain the Master of Arts degree in Missiology.
+Through Assemblies of God Graduate School of Theology (AGGST), students can obtain the Master of Arts degree in Missiology.
 All programs are offered in both French and English.
-WAAST also hosts the PhD program in conjunction with Pan-Africa Theological Seminary.
-The programs at WAAST are recognized for their quality of academic scholarship and practical emphasis on ministerial skills to enhance the ministry of its students.
+The campus also hosts the doctoral program in conjunction with Pan-Africa Theological Seminary.
+The programs of WAAST and AGGST are recognized for their quality of academic scholarship and practical emphasis on ministerial skills.
 Each course is taught by a qualified professor.

-Your spiritual growth, interpersonal relationships, and physical and emotional well-being are also important to WAAST and its dedicated professors.
-WAAST provides an ambiance in which to develop healthy life-long patterns of study and behavior that will empower the ministry God has entrusted to you.
+Your spiritual growth, interpersonal relationships, and physical and emotional well-being are also important to WAAST/AGGST and their dedicated professors.
+WAAST/AGGST provide an ambiance in which to develop healthy, life-long patterns of study and behavior that will enhance the ministry God has given you.

 Do you want to impact your world through Pentecostal servanthood?
 Have you asked God where He would have you go for further training?
-WAAST and its students have a tremendous opportunity to be change agents in their immediate environments and in their respective communities, from Lomé to Ouagadougou, to Freetown, to Yaounde, to Kinshasa, to Luanda and to the ends of the earth.
-We invite you to consider WAAST's training programs that ensure that its graduates are trained to make a difference and to impact God's mission in Africa and the world.
+WAAST/AGGST students have a tremendous opportunity to be change agents in their immediate environments and in their respective communities, from Lomé to Ouagadougou, to Freetown, to Kinshasa, to Antananarivo and to the ends of the earth.
+We invite you to consider WAAST and AGGST's programs, training leaders to make a difference and to impact God's mission in Africa and the world.